CSBiology/ChlamyAtlas/README.md

 # Supported formats

-deepSTAPp expects input in either the FASTA format or as pure amino acid sequence.
+ChlamyAtlas expects input in either the FASTA format or as pure amino acid sequence.
 The FASTA format consists of two building blocks.
 The first is a description which explains the following sequence.
 This description starts with ">" and is written in a single line.
 The amino acid sequence follows in the next line and can span multiple lines.
 An example for this format is:
 ```
 >sp|A0A178WF56|CSTM3_ARATH Protein CYSTEINE-RICH TRANSMEMBRANE MODULE 3 OS=Arabidopsis thaliana OX=3702 GN=CYSTM3 PE=1 SV=1